 With a high demand for RNs in Canada and a good outlook for nursing jobs in the future, now is the time to check out your options.
 With international experience, passion, and talent, nursing in Canada can be within reach!

 Interested in learning more about working in Canada?
 Check out our Finding a Job in Canada resource page.
 We can help you achieve your career goals in Canada.

 Finding a nursing job in Canada may be different than in your home country.
 So you may need help to find jobs, update your resume, write cover letters, and prepare for interviews.
 This is where settlement agencies can be a valuable resource for you.
 They can help you with all of these job search activities so that you can find a job in Canada faster.
 Read more about Services in Canada to Help Newcomers Settle.

-The National Occupational Classification (NOC) is Canada’s reference on occupations.
-It provides job descriptions, occupational statistics and labour market information.
-The NOC provides a standard description of the RN role as:
+The National Occupational Classification (NOC) is Canada’s reference to occupations.
+It provides job descriptions, occupational statistics, and labour market information.
+The NOC provides a standard description of the RN role.

 Registered Nurses (RNs)

 They work independently or in collaboration with others and assess, plan, implement and evaluate care for clients.
 They coordinate healthcare, deliver nursing services, and support clients in their self-care decisions and actions in situations of health, illness, injury, and disability at all stages of life.

 One of the first things you need to do is learn what you require to work as an RN in Canada.
 To do this you can visit the provincial or territorial nursing regulatory body where you intend to settle in Canada (see section 5: Provincial & Territorial Regulatory Bodies).
 You can find information about the documents you will require along with assessment fees.
 It’s important to take this step before you arrive in Canada so you have a clear understanding of the time and cost to apply.

 Once you have an understanding of the licensure process and the expectations of the regulatory body, you can begin your application.